Configure Rest API

 - Click on New registration.

-- Provide a Name of your choice for the M365 Manager Plus application to be created.
+- Provide a Name of your choice for the O365 Manager Plus application to be created.

-- You will now see the Overview page of the registered application.
+- You will now see the Overview page of the application you have created.

 - Click on Add a Redirect URI.

 - Select Web under the TYPE drop-down, and in the REDIRECT URI field, enter http://hostname:port_number/webclient/VerifyUser.
 For example, http://localhost:8365/webclient/VerifyUser or https://192.345.679.345:8365/webclient/VerifyUser.
 Follow the same for the next row and enter http://hostname:port_number/webclient/ GrantAccess as the REDIRECT URI.
 For example, http://localhost:8365/webclient/GrantAccess or https://192.345.679.345:8365/webclient/GrantAccess